-[Insert School District name] (hereto referred to as the District) is committed to the optimal development of every student.
+Western Placer Unified School District (hereto referred to as the District) is committed to the optimal development of every student.
 The District believes that for students to have the opportunity to achieve personal, academic, developmental and social success, we need to create positive, safe and health-promoting learning environments at every level, in every setting, throughout the school year.

 Research shows that two components, good nutrition and physical activity before, during and after the school day, are strongly correlated with positive student outcomes.
-For example, student participation in the U.S. Department of Agriculture's (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism and better performance on cognitive tasks.
-1,2,3,4,5,6,7 Conversely, less-than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students.
-8,9,10 In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically.
-11,12,13,14.
+For example, student participation in the U.S. Department of Agriculture's (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism and better performance on cognitive tasks.1,2,3,4,5,6,7 Conversely, less-than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students.
+In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically.11,12,13,14.
 Finally, there is evidence that adequate hydration is associated with better cognitive performance.
-15,16,17